 2018 Keynote Speaker Fania Davis

 Co-Founder and Director of Restorative Justice for Oakland Youth (RJOY), and national thought leader in the field of civil rights, Fania Davis is a long-time social justice activist, a restorative justice scholar and professor, and a civil rights attorney.
 Fania’s passion for social transformation has remained strong – from her role leading the international campaign to secure the release of her sister, Angela Davis, from prison in the 1970’s to her current focus on a truth and reconciliation process focused on the historic racial trauma that continues to haunt the United States.

 Shakila Ahmad and Dr. Clarence G. Newsome

-Donna Jones Baker and Robert Brand Newman
+- 2017 – Keynote, Adam Foss; Racial Justice Awards, Donna Jones Baker and Robert Brand Newmand

 - 2016 – Keynote, Bryan Stevenson; Racial Justice Awards, Mary Asbury and Kenneth L. Parker

 - 2015 – Keynote, Kimberle’ Crenshaw; Racial Justice Awards, Sister Rose Ann Fleming, David Singleton

 - 2014 – Keynote, Michelle Alexander; Racial Justice Awards, Alphonse A. Gerhardstein, Pauline Strayhorne